rcardin/http4s-tutorial/README.md

 Easy peasy lemon squeezy.
 As for decoders, we need first to transform our class `Movie` into an instance of the `Json` type, using an instance of `io.circe.Encoder[Movie]`.
 Again, the `io.circe.generic.auto._` import allows us to automagically define such an encoder.

-Instead, we can perform the actual conversion from the `Movie` type to `Json` using the extension method `asJson`, defined on all the types that have an instance of the `Encoder` type class that we have just created for our `Movie` type:
+Instead, we can perform the actual conversion from the `Movie` type to `Json` using the extension method `asJson`, defined on all the types that have an instance of the `Encoder` type class:

 ```scala
 package object syntax {